rstudio/tfestimators/inst/docs/architecture_notes.md

 All estimators accept an argument called `run_options` that is a `run_options` object containing the `model_dir` and `RunConfig` that specifies the checkpoint directory and the model run-time configuration, such as cluster information, GPU fractions, etc. If not specified, default values will be used.

+## SessionRunHooks

+SessionRunHooks are useful to track training, report progress, request early stopping and more.
+Users can attach an arbitrary number of hooks to an estimator.
+SessionRunHooks use the observer pattern and notify at the following points:

+ - when a session starts being used
+ - before a call to the `session.run()`
+ - after a call to the `session.run()`
+ - when the session closed

+A SessionRunHook encapsulates a piece of reusable/composable computation that can piggyback a call to `MonitoredSession.run()`.
+A hook can add any ops-or-tensor/feeds to the run call, and when the run call finishes with success gets the outputs it requested.
+Hooks are allowed to add ops to the graph in `hook.begin()`.
+The graph is finalized after the `begin()` method is called.

+There are a few pre-defined SessionRunHooks available, for example:
+ - `StopAtStepHook`: Request stop based on global_step.
+ - `CheckpointSaverHook`: Saves checkpoint.
+ - `LoggingTensorHook`: Outputs one or more tensor values to log.
+ - `NanTensorHook`: Request stop if given `Tensor` contains Nans.
+ - `SummarySaverHook`: Saves summaries to a summary writer.
+ - `GlobalStepWaiterHook`: Delays execution until reaching a certain global step.

 ## Experiments